DSCI-310-2023/dsci-310-group-6/README.md

   docker run -it --rm -p 8787:8787 -e PASSWORD=asdf -v "/$(pwd)":/home/rstudio/ jialujin/dsci-310-group-6

   ```
-- Once the container has launched, users need to copy the URL to a web browser on your computer and type: `http://localhost:8787` into their web browser to access R Studio
+- Once the container has launched, users need to copy the URL to a web browser on your computer and type: `http://localhost:8787` into their web browser to access R Studio.
+A login panel will appear on the webpage and you can enter username as "rstudio", with password "asdf"
 - Next, in R Studio, navigate to, and open `bike_share_analysis.RMD`in the doc folder.
 Click **Knit** to run the entire analysis.
 - when done working, type `docker rm ` to remove the dangling container.